DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>Drasha,</p>
 <p>I have selected you as the Beast’s custodian in my absence.
 Should the Beast grow unruly or show signs of agitation while I am away, I have left this amber shard to weaken it and soothe its fury.</p>
-<p>Should the need arise, present the shard and speak the Beast's name to quiet its tantrums—but be sure to begone from the house before it awakens at midnight.</p>
+<p>Should the need arise, present the shard and speak the Beast's name; if you speak with conviction, it shall obey you in my stead, if only for a time.
+But be sure to begone from the house before it awakens fully at midnight.</p>
 <p>So long as the Beast draws breath, it—not you—is the heart of this house, and no meal shall ever sate its appetite.
 Should you linger in its domain, it will mean doom for you all.</p>
 <p>Elisabeth</p>
 </div>

-A player can present the shard and speak Walter's name as a bonus action while within 30 feet of the **flesh mound** in the [[#Ritual Chamber]] to force the mound to make a DC 13 Wisdom saving throw or be dazed until the start of the player's next turn.
-(A dazed creature can move or take one action on its turn, not both.
-It also can’t take a bonus action or a reaction.)
+See **Elisabeth's Amber Shard** in [[#Ritual Chamber]] below for more information about the amber shard.

 ***The Balcony.*** A player that exits the bedroom onto the balcony sees only a wall of fleshy tendrils encompassing the exterior of the house.
 The tendrils are as described in [[#Main Hall]].
 ### Bathroom